rent-anything-nepal/backend/README.md

 - **Virtual Roommate Matching:** Connect with potential roommates based on shared interests.
 - **Move-in Concierge Service:** Get assistance with moving in, setting up utilities, and connecting to local resources.

-Your satisfaction is our priority at Rent Anything Nepal. 🌟 Feel free to explore and make the most of our user-friendly platform.
+Your satisfaction is our priority at RentShare Nepal. 🌟 Feel free to explore and make the most of our user-friendly platform.